-Northern lights Copenhagen tonight
+Northern lights in Copenhagen tonight

 Kp 1 is well below the Kp 5–6 threshold needed for aurora to be visible from Copenhagen.